-This page contains information to help chief scientists and survey participants prepare for an upcoming survey.
+This page contains information to assist chief scientists and survey participants prepare for an upcoming survey.

 Survey Planning System

 The Survey Planning System (SPS) is an online application used to assist vessel users, crew and shore staff with survey planning.
 It is used to share information about the survey's activities, scientific crew, equipment, logistics and sailing instructions between the various parties.

 Chief Scientists should contact Research Vessel Operations to get access to SPS.

 Due to General Data Protection Regulation (GDPR) each scientist needs to update their personal details on the SPS themselves.
 Those details include specific dietary requirements, medical conditions, next of kin (NOK), ENG11 & PST issue dates.
 The first step is for the chief scientist of a survey to add the name, email address and organisation of each scientist sailing onboard a survey.
 Once those details are added each scientist will receive an automated email from the SPS requesting them to contact Research Vessel Operations for a username and password to allow them to enter their personal details on the SPS

 ENG 11 Medical Cert: All scientists boarding our research vessels must present an original Seafarer's Medical (ENG 11) certificate on boarding the vessel.
 ENG 11 certificates are valid for 2 years from date of issue.
 Click here for further information and a list of approved ENG 11 doctors in Ireland.

 Personal Survival Techniques (PST) Cert: All scientists joining the research vessels must also complete a Personal Survival Techniques (PST) course in advance of the survey and present the original certificate when joining the vessel.
 PST certificates are valid for 5 years from date of issue.
 Click here to view the list of PST Approved Training Course Providers.